shanf-gh/100-days-of-code/README.md

 Pomodoro project:
 - Solved issue with timer starting at 0 initially and counting down from -2.
 - Added text to show if the current timer is working or on break.
+Simon Game project:
+- I will need to push my CSS skills a bit further to do the game device

 **Link(s) to work**
 1. [fCC - Tic Tac Toe github](https://github.com/X140hu4/FCC/tree/master/8.%20Tic%20Tac%20Toe)